ASkalli/learning_strategies/README.md

 # Learning Strategies

 This repository contains implementations of various optimization strategies and their application to toy functions and neural networks.
 The optimization algorithms, such as **CMA-ES**, **Particle Swarm Optimization (PSO)**, **SPSA**, and others, are encapsulated in Python classes and are used within Jupyter notebooks to demonstrate their effectiveness on different tasks, including training neural networks.
+The main results from this repository can be found in this paper https://arxiv.org/abs/2503.16943 , in chapters 2,3 and 4.
+We then applied these algorithms to an physical optical neural network fully implemented in hardware and compared them in terms of performance and convergence efficiency.

 ## Table of Contents
 - [Installation](#installation)